 In 2014, Transport Scotland held public exhibitions to present the results of the A9/A96 Connections Study with Options C and D identified as the best performing options.
-Since then Transport Scotland has appointed Jacobs to take forward the next stage of assessment work, which is the route options assessment process, on the A9/A96 road connection between Inshes and Smithton.
+Transport Scotland appointed Jacobs to take forward the route options assessment process on the A9/A96 road connection between Inshes and Smithton.
+This process is now complete and Transport Scotland published draft Orders for the scheme on 13 September 2019.

 October / November 2017